 Figure 6.
-Location of synthetic scenarios simulated relative to Montauk, NY.
+Location of synthetic scenarios simulated relative to Montauk.

 Figure 7.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using 1755 Lisbon scenario.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using 1755 Lisbon scenario.
 Forecast model (upper) and reference model (lower).

 Figure 8.
-Maximum tsunami wave amplitude distribution of C-grid for 1755 Lisbon scenario.
+Maximum tsunami wave amplitude distribution of C grid for 1755 Lisbon scenario.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).

 Figure 9.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using synthetic scenario AT38-47ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using synthetic scenario AT38-47ab with Mw 9.3.
 Forecast model (upper) and reference model (lower).

 Figure 10.
-Maximum tsunami wave amplitude distribution of C-grid for synthetic scenario AT38-47ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution of C grid for synthetic scenario AT38-47ab with Mw 9.3.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).

 Figure 11.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using synthetic scenario AT48-57ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using synthetic scenario AT48-57ab with Mw 9.3.
 Forecast model (upper) and reference model (lower).

 Figure 12.
-Maximum tsunami wave amplitude distribution of C-grid for synthetic scenario AT48-57ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution of C grid for synthetic scenario AT48-57ab with Mw 9.3.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).

 Figure 13.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using synthetic scenario AT58-67ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using synthetic scenario AT58-67ab with Mw 9.3.
 Forecast model (upper) and reference model (lower).

 Figure 14.
-Maximum tsunami wave amplitude distribution of C-grid for synthetic scenario AT58-67ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution of C grid for synthetic scenario AT58-67ab with Mw 9.3.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).

 Figure 15.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using synthetic scenario AT68-77ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using synthetic scenario AT68-77ab with Mw 9.3.
 Forecast model (upper) and reference model (lower).

 Figure 16.
-Maximum tsunami wave amplitude distribution of C-grid for synthetic scenario AT68-77ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution of C grid for synthetic scenario AT68-77ab with Mw 9.3.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).

 Figure 17.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using synthetic scenario AT82-91ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using synthetic scenario AT82-91ab with Mw 9.3.
 Forecast model (upper) and reference model (lower).

 Figure 18.
-Maximum tsunami wave amplitude distribution of C-grid for synthetic scenario AT82-91ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution of C grid for synthetic scenario AT82-91ab with Mw 9.3.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).

 Figure 19.
-Maximum tsunami wave amplitude distribution for Grids A, B and C using synthetic scenario SS01-10ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution for grids A, B and C (a, b and c, respectively) using synthetic scenario SS01-10ab with Mw 9.3.
 Forecast model (upper) and reference model (lower).

 Figure 20.
-Maximum tsunami wave amplitude distribution of C-grid for synthetic scenario SS01-10ab with Mw=9.3.
+Maximum tsunami wave amplitude distribution of C grid for synthetic scenario SS01-10ab with Mw 9.3.
 Bottom figure is the simulated tsunami time series at the selected warning point (circle on the east side of the bay (north of Montauk)).